uptimesoftware/uptime-network-gauge/README.md

 By default, Network Gauge expects a standard Monitoring Station configuration, leveraging a MySQL database with default credentials.
 However, the MySQL connection settings can be modified to match your environment.

 ###Candidate Features
+* Make it possible to adjust the maximum bandwidth.
+For example, to reflect bandwidth provided by the ISP versus port speed.
-* Extend functionality to NIC ports of physical and virtual machines
+* Extend functionality to NIC ports of physical and virtual machines.
 * _Your enhancement requests!_

+###Advanced Instructions
+* Open the configuration dialog by double-clicking on the chart
+* Double-click on the gauge icon (left of the threshold slider) to toggle verbose logging on and off

 ---